 Why You Need a Condensing Boiler

 In 2005 it became illegal for anything other than a condensing boiler to be installed in the UK (unless special permission has been granted under certain exemptions).
-Despite this, there are still homes in the UK being heated by old, non-condensing boilers which, although running inefficiently, refuse to die.
+Despite this, there are still homes in the UK being heated by non-condensing boilers.

 What is a condensing boiler?

-A condensing boiler can be either a Combi model, providing both hot water and heating, or a heat only system.
-All of the leading brands have a range of condensing boilers to suit homes of all sizes.
+A condensing boiler can be either a combi, regular or system boiler and all of the leading brands have a range to suit homes of all sizes.

-The key advantage of a condensing boiler, and the main reason that Building Regulations are now insisting on them, is their improved energy efficiency.
+The key advantage of a condensing boiler, and why all new boilers must be condensing, is their improved energy efficiency.
 A high efficiency, condensing boiler is, on average, 25% more energy efficient than a non-condensing boiler.
-For example, a G rated boiler could be as low as 60% efficient while an A rated is at least 90% efficient.
+For example, a G-rated boiler could be as low as 60% efficient while an A rated is at least 90% efficient.

 *According to latest figures given by the Energy Saving Trust.

 We're only too aware of the impact our lifestyles are having on our planet.
-Because a condensing boiler uses less fuel it will produce less carbon emissions which reduces your contribution to the issue of global warming.
+As condensing boilers use less fuel, they emit fewer carbon emissions into the atmosphere.
+So you’ll be reducing your carbon footprint and impact on the environment.